RolandStuder/blog/source/posts/phlex-is-fun.html.md

 end
 ```

-The `template` method clearly displays the view logic, while the appropriate instance methods provide the HTML.
-For me, Phlex isn't realy about the HTML; in a way it is about everything else.
+The `template` method clearly displays the actual view logic of the full template.
+The appropriate instance methods provide the HTML.
+For me, Phlex isn't really about the HTML; in a way it is about everything else.

 **We can write ruby and Phlex provides us the html tag methods we need.**